DaZiDian/qd_metro_ui/README.md

 # What's this?
 This is a replica of the Qingdao Metro APP UI.
 It is based on the HarMonyOS NEXT platform and uses ARKUI and ARKTS to write code as a masterpiece of learning, hobbies, and communication.
-#!
-Welcome to Shandong!
+# Welcome to Shandong!
 Visitors suggest to choose a tool: Qingdao Metro!
-Line network, construction planning, etc. For details!
-[Qingdao Metro] (http://www.qd-metro.com) official website.
+Line network, construction planning, etc. For details Qingdao Metro official website.

 ### I have no affiliated relationship with Qingdao Metro Group Co., Ltd., only to communicate and learn, and prohibit the use of commercial purposes.
 In the end, the right to interpret the right to return to Qingdao Metro Group Co., Ltd.